Fall 2022: Journeys in Genealogy

 Day 15: Sunday, Oct.
 23

-Head to the train station, a two minute drive from the hotel, and take a 15 minute train ride to the airport, where you'll head right to your ticket counter, check your bags, clear security, and wait to board your flight home.
+Head to the train station, across from the hotel, and take a 15 minute train ride to the airport, where you'll head right to your ticket counter, check your bags, clear security, and wait to board your flight home.
 You will be rested, recharged, and ready to return home!

 OVERNIGHT: YOUR BED